aimms/how-to/Articles/387/387-employee-scheduling.rst

 Minimal Requirements
 --------------------

-`AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient for working with this example.
+`AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient and `ODBC instalation <https://how-to.aimms.com/Articles/118/118-Connect-SQLite.html>`_ is necessary for working with this example.